ewan-harney/hpc_blast2taxonomizr/README.md

 For this step we will use [taxonomizr](https://github.com/sherrillmix/taxonomizr), an R package designed to parse NCBI taxonomy files and help with taxonomy assignment.
 The `condenceTaxa()` function calculates the lowest common ancestor or [LCA](https://en.wikipedia.org/wiki/Lowest_common_ancestor) using multiple blast results.
 <br></br>

-The `02_run_taxonomizr_lca.sh` script takes the output from `blast_out`, and does the following:
+By default the `02_run_taxonomizr_lca.sh` script takes the output from the `blast_out` directory and does the following:
 <br></br>

 1. If blast was run in array mode, chunks are concatenated (automatically detected) to produce an `all_blast.out.tab` file.
-2. Blast results are filtered according to user specified parameters.
+2. Blast results are filtered according to user specified parameters, creating intermediate file `filtered_blast.out.tab`.
-3. The sensitivity of the LCA algorithm is adjusted with the top percent argument.
+3. The LCA algorithm is run, and adjusted using the top percent parameter.
-4. The output is saved as a taxon path file and emailed to the user.
+4. The output is saved as a taxon path file `taxonomizr_taxon_path.tsv` file and emailed to the user.
 <br></br>

 <b>To run the `02_run_taxonomizr_lca.sh` script you must provide:</b>